gboeing/osmnx/.github/ISSUE_TEMPLATE/bug_report.md

 **Provide a complete minimal reproducible example**

-Your example code snippet here must be *minimal* so it doesn't contain extraneous code unrelated to your specific problem and it must be *complete* so we can independently run it from top to bottom by copying/pasting it into a Python interpreter.
+Your example code snippet here must be *minimal* so it doesn't contain extraneous code or data unrelated to your specific problem and it must be *complete* so we can independently run it from top to bottom by copying/pasting it into a Python interpreter.
 That means all imports and all variables must be defined.
-If you're unsure how to create a good reproducible example, read [this guide](https://stackoverflow.com/help/minimal-reproducible-example).
+If you're unsure how to create a good reproducible example, read [this guide](https://matthewrocklin.com/blog/work/2018/02/28/minimal-bug-reports).
 Do not post a screenshot of your code or error message: provide it as text.

 ```python
 # your code goes here